The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Miguel Herrera.

-He remembered all of them.
+He remembered every one of them.

 That was the first true punishment.